 Close Menu

-As we near the end of the school year, I would like to remind you that your child’s medication should be picked up from the clinic by May 26 @ noon.
+As we near the end of the school year, I would like to remind you that your child’s medication should be picked up from the clinic by 5/28/2024 before 11:00 am.
 School policy does not allow for medication to remain in the school over the summer.
 Emergency medications may be sent home with your student, however any prescriptions such as ADD/ADHD medications, may not.
-Please call the clinic at 904-547-8628 to make arraignments for pick up.
-As you know, medication orders must be completed every school year whether your child remains in the same school or goes to another.
-Please refer to the clinic website for the most up to date forms.
+If you cannot pick up your child’s medication before 5/28/2024, please call the clinic and I will make other arraignments.
+Any medication left in the clinic after 5/28/2024 will be discarded according to policy.

 Upcoming School Year

-Students entering 7th grade next year will need to provide the school Guidance department proof of their Tdap vaccine before they can receive their schedule for the 2023-24 school year.
+Students entering 7th grade next year will need to provide the school Guidance department proof of their Tdap vaccine before they can receive their schedule for the 2024-25 school year.
 It is not too early to take care of this requirement.
 You can take your student to their private physician, the St. Johns County Health Department, or a walk-in clinic.
 If you choose to go to a walk-in clinic, a receipt will NOT be accepted as proof of the Tdap vaccine.
 The vaccine must be documented on a Florida shot record (FL – 680) and brought to school.
 If you have any questions, call Nurse Kelly at 547-8628.

 St. Johns County Health Department